 Conclusion: Vaccines save lives

 Think of it this way.
 If you have heart disease, there are a number of options on how to treat it.
-It can be anything from medicine to reduce blood pressure and cholesterol to interventional cardiology to bypass surgery.
-To make that decision on which path to take requires a pile of diagnostic tools, but in the end it requires the learned opinion of a cardiologist.
-That cardiologist has 4 years of college, usually in a science program.
-It is followed by 4 years of medical school, which requires a combination of both classwork and intense clinical work.
-That is followed by 3-4 years of residency, where the physician receives progressively more intense training in cardiology.
-This is followed by another 2-3 years of focused, intensive training in one sub-field of cardiology.
-Would you trust your heart to someone who studied surgery on the internet for a few hours?
-Why would you trust your child to someone who studied vaccines for a few hours on the internet?
-What are they going to know?
-Nothing.
+The treatments can range from medications that reduce blood pressure and cholesterol to interventional cardiology or bypass surgery.
+To determine which option is the the appropriate one to manage your cardiovascular disease, first you will need a bunch of diagnostic tests, followed by the learned opinion of a medical professional.
+Usually, it’s a cardiologist who has had 4 years of college, usually in a science program.
+That is then followed by 4 years of medical school, which includes a combination of both intense classwork and vigorous clinical training.
+Then, that is followed by 3-4 years of residency, where the physician receives progressively more exhaustive training in cardiology.
+This is followed by another 2-3 years of focused, intensive education and experience in one sub-field of cardiology.
+After over a decade of education, experience, and training, probably several times Gladwell’s 10,000 hours, that doctor is ready to treat, manage and repair your heart.